 The Director of Graduate Studies (DGS) is responsible for implementing academic policies, serving as a general advisor to graduate students, and representing the music department to the Graduate School of Arts and Sciences.
-For the 2022-23 academic year, the DGS in musicology is Prof. Bradford Garvey (fall semester) (bradfordgarvey@brandeis.edu) and Prof. Emily Frey (spring semester) (eafrey@brandeis.edu).
+For the 2024-25 academic year, the DGS in musicology is Prof. Bradford Garvey (bradfordgarvey@brandeis.edu).

-The Academic Administrator maintains department records, assigns teaching assistantships, administers language exams and the General Examination, and oversees administrative matters.
-The music department's Academic Administrator is Mark Kagan (kagan@brandeis.edu).
+The Department Administrator maintains department records, assigns teaching assistantships, administers language exams and the General Examination, and oversees administrative matters.
+The music department's Administrator is Julie Seeger (jseeger@brandeis.edu).

 The Musicology Faculty consists of permanent and visiting faculty members who offer graduate-level coursework in musicology, including independent studies.
 Tenure-line faculty members (indicated with an asterisk in the list below) may also serve as research advisors and dissertation committee members.
-For the 2022-23 academic year, the Musicology Faculty includes:
+For the 2024-25 academic year, the Musicology Faculty includes:

-- Prof. Taylor Ackley (taylorackley@brandeis.edu) - Lecturer in Music Dr. Katie Callum (fall semester, 2022) - Prof. Karen Desmond (kdesmond@brandeis.edu) - Prof. Emily Frey (eafrey@brandeis.edu) - Prof. Bradford Garvey (bradfordgarvey@brandeis.edu) - Adjunct Associate Professor Emily Richmond Pollock (fall semester 2022)
+- Prof. Taylor Ackley (taylorackley@brandeis.edu) - Prof. Emily Frey (eafrey@brandeis.edu)

-on sabbatical for AY 2022-23 on leave fall semester 2022
+- Prof. Bradford Garvey (bradfordgarvey@brandeis.edu) - Prof. Michael Heller (michaelheller@brandeis.edu) - on leave fall semester 2024